How to Plan a Recognition Event

 Prepare a list of media outlets in your community (print, online, radio, television).
 If there are reporters who have written stories about your organization in the past, be sure to include them.
 Create an email list that you can use to send your media advisory and release to.
 You can find each media outlet’s contacts on their respective websites.

-You will want to take photos of the event, which includes the speakers, guests, and activities.
-During or after the event, you can post your photos on social media, your website, newsletters, or other communication materials.
+Take photos!
+For virtual events, take a screenshot of the call.
+You can post your photos on social media, your website, newsletters, or other communication materials.
 You should also send a photo as a separate attachment with your media release, identifying the people in the photo from left to right.

 Before posting images from your OTF recognition event that include youth under the age of 18, be sure you have a signed consent form from their parent or legal guardian.
 If you do not, OTF has provided a sample photo release form for you to use: